OSCARJFB/Snake/README.md

 # Snake
-A snake game written in C, graphics added thanks to https://www.raylib.com/
+A snake game written in C by Oscar Bergström, graphics were added thanks to https://www.raylib.com/

-To be done:
-- Clean up the code.